denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 There are several options to allocate memory segments - through a segment allocator or a memory session directly.
 The Linker, symbol lookup objects, value/memory layouts, and method handles are static objects.

-The full code listing can be found below!

 ## Summary